JoshMayberry/Gospel_Glueins/README.md

 ## Can I Modify Them and/or Add my Own
 Of course you can.
 If you want those changes applied to the source file though, you will have to [submit a report in the Issues tab](https://github.com/JoshMayberry/Gospel_Glueins/issues/new) to let me know what you want added/modified.

+## How Can I Know What Changes have been made
+There are two places you can look.

+The first would be to [read the changelog, which can be found here](https://github.com/JoshMayberry/Gospel_Glueins/blob/master/CHANGELOG.md).

+The second would be to [look at the comments in the Commits sub-tab](https://github.com/JoshMayberry/Gospel_Glueins/commits/master).
+I would recommend using the first option though.